 Regardless, the general belief, both of the ancient and modern Greeks, is that philosophy was born much earlier, from the beginning of the 6th century, with Aristotle attributing the title of the first philosophers to Thales, Anaximander, and Anaximenes.
 Those three philosophers were connected with each other by a relationship of apprenticeship; Anaximander was a student of Thales and Anaximenes was a student of Anaximander.

-The role of Thales in the theoretical revolution seems to be special.
+The role of Thales of Miletus in the theoretical revolution seems to be special.
 He is the one who, according to Aristotle, ‘founded philosophy’ when he came up with the concept that behind the ever-changing phenomena there is one ‘beginning’, a single driving force from which all things come from and end up with their decay.
+He gave reason to mythological explanations.

-According to Thales, this constant, eternal, and unchanging substance is water.
-If Aristotle's testimony is correct, then Thales is rightly considered the first philosopher, as philosophy is born when the belief is created in people's minds that behind the apparent chaos of events there is a hidden order, a class that comes from impersonal forces.
+According to Thales, who was a pre-Socratic Greek philosopher, this constant, eternal, and unchanging substance is water.
+If Aristotle's testimony is correct, then Thales is the first philosopher, as ancient Greek philosophy is born when the belief is created in people's minds that behind the apparent chaos of events there is a hidden order, a class that comes from impersonal forces.
 Thales' water is such an impersonal force: it is the first philosophical concept.

 He is also considered a master of dialectics, as he let his discussers explain their point of view, and then through questions and examples, he showed them the extreme consequences of those who defended them, leading them to revisions and new conclusions.

-A student of Socrates, and the man through whom his teacher's theories survived, Plato was the first to deal with all the philosophical issues that still concern humanity, from the human soul to divine status and politics.
+A student of Socrates, and the man through whom his teacher's theories survived, Plato was the first to deal with all the philosophical issues that still concern humanity, from the human soul to divine status and political philosophy.
+He is known for having the most abstract and absurd philosophical ideas that challenge people's minds to this day.

-His greatest work is the famous ‘Politeia’, the same ideal society of people, with a clear separation according to their abilities.
-His theory challenges democracy, criticizes art, and wants society to take on the task of raising children, abolishing the concept of parenthood.
+His greatest work is 'Plato's dialogues' and the famous ‘Politeia’, the same ideal society of people, with a clear separation according to their abilities.
+His theory challenges democracy criticizes art and wants society to take on the task of raising children, abolishing the concept of parenthood.
 What’s more, inside the Platonic world, the material world is inferior to ‘ideas’.
 In fact, all material objects are mere representations of true ideas.

 For instance, inside the world of Plato the table in front of you is nothing but a representation of the idea of the table; have I destroyed all of your brain cells yet?
 If not, let me continue.
 According to Plato, our soul, when it entered our body, forgot these ideas, which is why the truth is what has been forgotten.
 With philosophy, Plato argued, one can get closer to the truth!

-The father of logic and science, Aristotle was the first to formulate many of what the human mind takes for granted today.
+The father of logic and science, Aristotle was the first to formulate many of what the human mind takes for granted today in western philosophy.
 He dealt with ethics, politics, and art.
+Aristotle rejected Plato's theory.
 He represented the view of the world with the aim of bliss, which is nothing but life with virtue.
 The concept of virtue is that which tames passions and mitigates them.

 Last but not least, it must be mentioned that thanks to him, the foundations of fiction and drama were laid, as his poetry is the only written text with an analysis of tragedy that survived.